I know not everyone uses a grammar checker.

 Because while I do like ProWritingAid, not having another subscription hanging over my head is a huge part of why I’ve used it for so long.

-Note: I'd be remiss if I didn't mention my affiliate link for ProWritingAid gives you a 10% discount on their lifetime plans and a 20% discount on the yearly ones.
-I'll receive a small commission if you use it and decide to sign up, but there's no extra cost to you.
+Note: I’d be remiss if I didn’t mention that my affiliate link for ProWritingAid gives you a 10% discount on their lifetime plans and a 20% discount on the yearly plans.
+I’ll receive a small commission if you use it and decide to sign up, but there’s no extra cost to you.

 The grammar checker is the other big one